Hexagon/blog/README.md

 ## Introduction

-Welcome to the source code repository for hexagon.56k.guru, a blog powered by Deno and Lume.
+Welcome to the source code repository for my blog - [hexagon.56k.guru](https://hexagon.56k.guru), powered by Deno and Lume.
 Feel free to dive into the code, contribute, or even guest blog!

 ## Getting Started